 Regardless of naming conventions, the volumes of these bags don’t do their capacities the justice they deserve.
 In my experience, I can carry much more camera gear in a Gura Gear Kiboko backpack than I can in other camera bags of a similar quoted volume from other camera bag brands.

-For example, I can carry more camera gear in the Kiboko V2.0 30L than in the 40L F-Stop Ajna or the 35L Shimoda Explore V2 35.
+For example, I can carry more camera gear in the Kiboko V2.0 30L than in the 37L F-Stop Ajna or the 35L Shimoda Explore V2 35.
 When packing the Kiboko 30L, I feel I have useable space that is more comparable to the 50L F-Stop Tilopa or the 50L Shimoda Action X50.
 To illustrate this point further, the Kiboko V2.0 30L backpack can carry two 600mm f/4 lenses!
-Show me another camera bag with a supposed 30L capacity that can carry that kind of super-telephoto arsenal?
+Show me another camera bag with a supposed 30L capacity that can carry that super-telephoto arsenal.
 You can’t.
 It doesn’t exist!

 The same goes for the smaller 16L and 22L Kiboko sizes.
 They punch well above their weight regarding actual camera gear capacity.
 My point is that when considering these Gura Gear Kiboko backpacks, you have to look beyond the quoted volume and examine what can fit into them.
 The slightly cubic design of these bags makes them incredibly efficient.